abhaysinh-gaikwad/cipher-sorceress-0123/README.md

 ## Credentials
 Provide user credentials for autheticated pages

-## APIs Used
-If your application relies on external APIs, document them and include any necessary links or references.

 ## API Endpoints
 In case of Backend Applications provide a list of your API endpoints, methods, brief descriptions, and examples of request/response.
 POST /api/users/register - create a new user